 Simple English definitions for legal terms

-Read a random definition: defeat
+Read a random definition: paper money

 A deferred expense is a cost that a business incurs but expects to benefit from over a period of time beyond the current year.
 An example of a deferred expense is a prepaid subscription to a business periodical, where the cost will be recognized as an expense over a multiyear subscription period.
 It is different from an accrued expense, which is an expense incurred but not yet paid.
 A deferred expense is not immediately deductible, but it can be used for depreciation or amortization.